The 1000 Steps along the Standing Stone Trail is one of the most famous hikes in Huntingdon County!

 So that men who worked in the Ledge Quarry at the top of the mountain could get to and from their jobsite every day.

-You can, but it is certainly more challenging and should be attempted with an abundance of caution.
+You can, but it is certainly more challenging and should be attempted with proper equipment and an abundance of caution.

-The 1000 Steps reside on State Game Lands 112, owned and managed by the Pennsylvania Game Commission.
-The 1000 Steps and Standing Stone Trail are maintained by the Standing Stone Trail Club.
+The 1000 Steps reside on State Game Lands 112 and are maintained by the Standing Stone Trail Club.

 Brief History of the 1000 Steps